nigeltc/rogueday/README.md

 1. The health bar and message log are nice additions.
 2. The "name under mouse" and history viewer might have been better kept as optional extra pieces.

+### 7.1 More refactoring

+1. Still Aaargh!
+2. BaseAI is an Action?
+Really?
+3. These changes broke my code quite badly.
+The loop looking for other entities blocking the path in get\_path\_to() needs modification.